hdkshingala/labelwatcher/README.md

-# Snapshot Creator Kubernetes Operator
+# Label Watcher Kubernetes Operator

 A kubernetes operator which validates Pods which are being edited and checks if the label from the Pod is not edited that is also used in a NetworkPolicy as a selector.